World Cuisines

 Indian Spices

-Types of Indian food from different regions utilize herbs and spices in unique ways that distinguish them from other areas of the country.
+Depending on the region, the different types of Indian food utilize herbs and spices in unique ways that distinguish them from other areas of the country.
 While some spices such as garlic, ginger, cinnamon, nutmeg and black pepper are generally familiar in the West, the delicately balanced blends of regional spices are what give Indian food its distinct depth of flavor.

 Common spices of India include: